benbuck/finestray/README.md

   Select this option if you want the specified auto-tray window to minimize to the tray both when it opens, and when it is minimized.

+Tray persistence options:

+- **Never**:
+  Select this option if you want the specified tray icon to disappear when the auto-tray window is restored.
+- **Always**:
+  Select this option if you want the specified tray icon to remain when the auto-tray window is restored.

 Note that the Override modifier also has an effect on auto-trays.
 It overrides the normal auto-tray behavior.
 For example, if you are holding down the override modifier keys when a window is created, it will prevent the normal auto-tray behavior from happening.
 If you minimize an auto-tray window while holding the override modifier keys, the